okstate-library/docs/experts/what-goes-where.md

 The table is on the Experts Directory website in the [documentation section for researchers](https://info.library.okstate.edu/expert-researcher).
 It implements the [Bootstrap HTML Table](https://examples.bootstrap-table.com/#welcomes/from-html.html).

 #### Boundaries
 Whenever entries in the table need to be added or changed, someone can edit the file on GitHub.
 This keeps the table version controlled and allows to roll back changes.
-HTML is pasted from GitHub to the LibGuid widget on the Experts site.
+HTML is pasted from GitHub to the LibGuide widget on the Experts site.

 #### Outputs
 An updated *What Goes Where* table.